nsjuarez42/nsjuarez42/README.md

 I have been learning programming and web development since 2020

-* 🌍  I'm based in Cordoba, Argentina
+* 🌍  I'm based in Valencia, Spain
 * ✉️  You can contact me at [nsjuarez42@gmail.com](mailto:nsjuarez42@gmail.com)

 ### Skills